 Accountants use all types of electronic devices and software: Caseware, Excel, scanners, Powerpoint, Adobe Acrobat, monitors, QuickBooks, iPhones—just to name a few.
-For me, my iPad tops them all.
+For me, the iPad tops them all.

-I purchased my first iPad about five years ago for about $500.
-Then, three years ago I bought my second one.
+I purchased my first iPad about six years ago for about $500.
+Then, four years ago, I bought a second one.
+A year ago I picked up my third.
 Now, having spent hundreds of hours on iPads, I am smitten.

 You may be thinking, “Charles, you’re a CPA.
 How do you and why do you spend that much time on an iPad?
-Don’t you primarily use a work computer?”
+Don’t you primarily use a desktop computer?”
 Yes, my work computer is my primary tool.
-But in terms of enjoyment, my iPad wins hands down.
-It is in the evenings that I spend most of my time on my iPad.
+But in terms of enjoyment, the iPad wins hands down.

 “How do you use it?” you say.
 Here are few ways:

 Mostly, I use my iPad at home, seated on my couch.
 The portability of the device is its primary benefit.
 It’s large enough to read from and work on—and small enough to take wherever I go.